 For example: if you make the wrong decision at the stage of thinking about designing new functionality for your application, it can cost you three to six times more.
 If you make it when creating your code, it could be 10 times more.
 If you do this during a testing phase, it will cost you between 15 and 40 times more.
 And if your new functionality is already implemented, it can be up to 1000 times more expensive.
 So it’s always better to do it right from the very beginning.

 The later you discover that you have made a mistake at some point in the process, the higher the cost of fixing the error will be.
 If you are not a specialist, you may not even know what is included in the costs of the development process of new functionality for your application.

 Why does it cost so much?

 Even if you are only changing a part of the functionality, one little thing, you have to remember that this is not just changing a text box or replacing one screen with another.
 What are the costs behind each change?

 Every change must be prepared first.
-So you have to prepare new mockups, new projects, new user stories, new acceptance criteria.
-You have to consider all of these things when you are going to make changes to a functionality that is performed in the production.
+So you have to prepare new mockups, new projects, new user stories, and new acceptance criteria.
+You have to consider all of these things when you are going to make changes to a functionality that is performed in production.

 The time spent on implementation is the time that your development team must take to ensure that everything works as it should and does not affect the operation of other application functionalities.

 Then imagine that your functionality is being tested with automated tests.
 Therefore, with even the slightest change, some of these tests need to be rewritten from scratch.
 So you need more time to generate more costs.
 The manual tests.
 If you do several test cases, someone has to review them, rewrite them, or change them.
 And it also takes time (and money).

 4: Documentation update